Margot Canaday

 Teaching Interests

 Professor Canaday’s teaching interests include gender and women’s history, the history of sexuality, the history of work/labor, as well as American political and legal history.
 While at Princeton, she has taught seminars on the history of the American state, on work and inequality, on the history of women, gender, and sexuality, and on the twentieth-century United States.
-She regularly offers an undergraduate lecture course on gender and sexuality in modern America, and is currently developing an undergraduate seminar on feminist intellectual history (Wollstonecraft to Butler).
+She regularly offers an undergraduate lecture course on gender and sexuality in modern America.

 Selected Articles